Fighting Cholitas

-The Fighting Cholitas are a group of female wrestlers who perform in El Alto, Bolivia.
+The Fighting Cholitas are a group of Indigenous Aymara women wrestlers who perform in El Alto, Bolivia.
 The Cholitas are part of a group called the Titans of the Ring, which includes both male and female wrestlers.
 The Titans perform each Sunday for an audience of hundreds at El Alto's Multifunctional Center.
-Tickets to the exhibitions cost $1.
+By 2005 tickets to the exhibitions cost $1.

-The idea of including female wrestlers as a maneuver for publicity came from Juan Mamami, a wrestler and president of the Titans.
+The idea of including women wrestlers as a maneuver for publicity came from Juan Mamami, a wrestler and president of the Titans.
 They routinely attract over a thousand spectators to their bouts in El Alto and several hundred spectators when they travel with the Titans to smaller towns.

-Like the general population of El Alto, which consists almost entirely of Aymara and Quechua residents, the Cholitas are indigenous.
-They wear braided hair, bowler hats and multilayered skirts in the ring.
+Like the general population of El Alto, which consists almost entirely of Aymara and Quechua residents, the Cholitas are Indigenous.
+They wear braided hair, bowler hats and polleras, multilayered skirts, in the ring.

-According to a 2005 New York Times article, the Titans earn about $13 for each bout.
+According to a 2005 article in The New York Times, the Titans earn about $13 for each bout.
 Most of the wrestlers have other jobs besides their wrestling careers.

+The Fighting Cholitas along with the Cholita Climbers and other groups of Indigenous Aymara women are pushing back against negative stereotypes.